 Take the MIT Sloan cover letter idea literally and approach this essay as if you were applying for a demanding new job.
 Can you highlight essential stories in your background to prove you take an innovative approach?
 How can you tell stories that will show you have integrity and passion?

 Specifically, use one or more concise illustrations.
 For example, you could discuss a time when you have approached a business problem and provided a creative solution.
 Have you innovated a process at work?
-Perhaps you have suggested a new approach to a customer problem.
-Think about times when you have been able to provide a fresh perspective at work.
-For each story, describe what you did in those situations to demonstrate problem-solving skills and passion.
+Or, perhaps you have suggested a new approach to a customer problem.
+Also, think about times when you have been able to provide a fresh perspective at work.
+Finally, for each story, describe what you did in those situations to demonstrate problem-solving skills and passion.

 While showcasing your skills and talents is crucial, don’t forget to demonstrate your ability to work with others and support them.
 Also, note that MIT Sloan is on a quest to find those whose presence will enhance the experience of other students.
 Therefore, you want to demonstrate that you will be an asset to the community and will embody a collaborative approach.

 As the MIT admissions committee advises in a short video, this format is all about getting to know you better.
 Areas evaluated include your presence, passions, and interests.
 Because you will need to record the video in one take, we suggest preparing for this video statement like an interview.
-Write down the stories you might tell about yourself—ideally personal, engaging, and revealing of who you are.
-Then, practice.
+Therefore, write down the stories you might tell about yourself—ideally personal, engaging, and revealing of who you are.

-Think of a few discrete examples.
-Second, practice, practice and practice those stories until you feel comfortable.
-Third, put the stories and the introduction together, and practice the flow before you start recording.
+Second, think of a few discrete examples.
+Third, put the stories and the introduction together.
+Make sure to practice until you are comfortable before you start recording.

-Finally, when recording the video essay response, take your time, and speak slowly and clearly into the camera.
-Though it will feel awkward, try to be natural and comfortable as you respond.
+Finally, when recording the video essay response, speak slowly and clearly into the camera.
+Though it will feel awkward to speak to a camera, try to be natural.
 The most important goal is to convey your personality.
 Remember, the admissions committee wants you to be authentic and have fun!

 Are you stumped by your MIT MBA application?
 Contact Stacy Blackman Consulting to learn how we can help.
 We can even help you practice for the video essay!